TZstatsADS/Spring2020-Project1-qinz-cu/README.md

 └── output/
 ```

 Please see each subfolder for a README file.
-In general, please download the processed data in the *output* directory to reproduce the Rmd file faster, then, download all of the figures in the *figs* directory in the same folder.
-Finally, the Rmd files can be found in *doc* directory.
+In general, please download the processed data in the **output** directory to reproduce the Rmd file faster, then, download generated figures in the **figs** directory in the same folder.
+Other figures for report can be found at **images** folder under the **doc** directory.
+Please download all of them.
+Finally, the Rmd files can be found in **doc** directory.

 ![image](doc/images/metalconcert.jpg)